Gurk91/Gurk91/README.md

 - 🔭 Working on optimizing the backend for **Fibonia** and adding new features to the app
 - 🌱 Currently learning **Go**
 - ✨ Like to build robust, efficient, and reliable applications
-- 📫 How to reach me: gurkarn.goindi@berkeley.edu
-- 📲 Connect with me on LinkedIn: https://www.linkedin.com/in/gurkaran-singh-goindi/

 ## What I do
 <img align="right" alt="Gurkaran's top language" width="50%" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Gurk91&layout=compact&show_icons=true">